wics-uw/website/content/W2017/W17-events-mentorship-cake.md

 Tags: social, big csters,
 Slug: mentoship-night-w17
 Author: Monica Xu
-Summary: Meet other women in CS, connect with upper year CS students, and enjoy some cake!
+Summary: Get upperclassmen help about various CS options, specific upper year classes, interviews and other aspects of university life

 Hey there!
 Do you love cake?
 Want to get some life advice?
 Resume critiqued?
 How about just meeting some awesome people in your Faculty?